codesONLY/JavaScriptONLY/Notes/Ep1.md

-# Episode 1: How JavaScript works?!
+# Episode 1: How JavaScript works?
+And Exection Context!

 *Everything in JavaScript happens inside an "Execution Context"*